SURFnet/certificates-bcp/dialogue.md

 > It's your password for my document share.

 Ah, nice.
-But why didn\'t you just send it to me by email?
+But why didn't you just send it to me by email?

 > Well duh!
 Don't you know sending sensitive information by email is unsafe?
 It can easily be intercepted by just about anyone!

-Well, if you encrypt your email they can\'t!
+Well, if you encrypt your email they can't!

 > Encrypt my email?
 How can I do that?